Applicants outside EU/EEA: 1 December

 - NMBU has exchange agreements within many disciplines and with many universities across the world.
 There are ample opportunities to do parts of the studies abroad, both at universities with which NMBU has agreements and other universities/institutions.
 Refer to the following list: www.nmbu.no/en/students/exchange/where

-- The programme is taught in English.
-Incoming exchange students can design a programme involving a variety of course combinations.
+- The program is taught in English.
+Incoming exchange students can design a variety of course combinations.